StoreyLab/edge/README.md

-dea: Differential Expression Analysis
+edge: Extraction of Differential Expression Analysis
 ====

 Introduction
 ------
-The dea package implements methods for carrying out differential expression analyses of genome-wide gene expression studies.
+The edge package implements methods for carrying out differential expression analyses of genome-wide gene expression studies.
 Significance testing using the optimal discovery procedure and generalized likelihood ratio tests (equivalent to F-tests and t-tests) are implemented for general study designs.
 Special functions are available to facilitate the analysis of common study designs, including time course experiments.
-Other packages such as [snm](http://www.bioconductor.org/packages/release/bioc/html/snm.html), [sva](http://www.bioconductor.org/packages/release/bioc/html/sva.html), and [qvalue](https://github.com/jdstorey/qvalue) are integrated in dea to provide a wide range of tools for gene expression analysis.
+Other packages such as [snm](http://www.bioconductor.org/packages/release/bioc/html/snm.html), [sva](http://www.bioconductor.org/packages/release/bioc/html/sva.html), and [qvalue](https://github.com/jdstorey/qvalue) are integrated in edge to provide a wide range of tools for gene expression analysis.